Choosing a school? You’ve got options.

-Making that decision with confidence starts with knowing what options you have; you may have more school choices than you realize!
+Making that decision with confidence starts with knowing what options you have; you may have more school choices in Tennessee than you realize!
 Understanding these options can help you find a school where your child grows and learns to the best of their ability.
-Tennessee families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.
+Tennessee families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning.

 Tennessee has more than 1,700 public schools.
-In Tennessee, a 2021 bill required all school districts to offer an open enrollment period by fall 2022.
+Since fall 2022, all school districts in Tennessee have offered an open enrollment period.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
-This expansion of open enrollment means that parents may be able to transfer their child to any public school, regardless of where they live.
-If more students apply to a school than there is room for, a lottery may determine acceptance.
+Tennessee’s expanding open enrollment options mean that parents may be able to transfer their child to any public school, regardless of where they live.
+However, note that in some cases, receiving districts in Tennessee charge fees for out-of-district students.

 Open enrollment is an important way that parents have access to a broader variety of public schools.
 Find out more about public schools in your state at the Tennessee Department of Education or the online dashboard of the Tennessee Comptroller’s Office.
 You can also learn more about open enrollment at “Public Schools without Boundaries: A 50-State Ranking.”

-Tennessee has more than 110 public charter schools, many of them in Memphis.
+Tennessee has more than 110 public charter schools, many of them in Memphis and Nashville.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and are accountable to authorizing entities for student results.